BruceZhaoR/adv-r/Expressions.md

 1. What does `!1 + !1` return?
 Why?

 1. Why does `x1 <- x2 <- x3 <- 0` work?
-There are two reasons.
+Describe the two reasons.

-1. Compare the ASTs `x + y %+% z` and `x ^ y %+% z`.
-What does that tell you about the precedence of custom infix functions?
+1. Compare the ASTs of `x + y %+% z` and `x ^ y %+% z`.
+What have you learned about the precedence of custom infix functions?

 ## Data structures

 Now that you have a good feel for ASTs and how R's grammar helps to define them, it's time to learn about the underlying implementation.
-In this section you'll learn about the data structures that appear in the AST:
+In this section you'll learn more about the data structures that appear in the AST:

 * Constants and symbols form the leaves of the tree.
 * Calls form the branches of the tree.
 * Pairlists are a largely historical data structure that are now only used for function arguments.

-### Naming conventions
+### Definitions

-Before we continue, a word of caution about the naming conventions used in this book.
-Because base R evolved organically, it does not have a set of names that are used consistently throughout all functions.
-Instead, we've adopted our own set of conventions, and used them consistently throughout the book and in rlang.
-You will need to remember some translations when reading base R documentation.
+Before we continue, a word of caution about definitions. this book.
+Because base R evolved organically, it does not have a set of definitions that are used consistently throughout the documetnation.
+The biggest source of confusion is the use of the term "expression" to mean two different things:

-The biggest difference is the use of the term "expression".
-We use expression to refer to the set containing constants, symbols, calls, and pairlists.
-In base R, "expression" is a special type that is basically equivalent to a list of what we call expressions.
-To avoid confusion we'll call these __expression objects__, and we'll discuss them in [expression objects].
-Base R does not have an equivalent term for our "expression".
-The closest is "language object", which includes symbols and calls, but not constants or pairlists.
+* The set of base types created by parsing code, i.e. constants, symbols, calls, and pairlists.

+* The objects created by `expression()` (and `parse()`).

+In this book, I adopt the convention of the _R language definition_ [@r-lang] and call the first category __expressions__, and the second category __expression objects__.
+In function documentation, expression can mean either.
+You'll need to figure out which it is by carefully inspecting the context.

+There are two other common sources of confusion in base R documentation:

-But note that `typeof()` and `str()` use "language" not for language objects, but instead to mean calls.
-Base R uses symbol and name interchangeably; we prefer symbol because "name" has other common meanings (e.g. the name of a variable).
+* `typeof()` and `str()` print "language" for calls, but `is.language()` returns `TRUE` for calls, symbols, and expression objects.

+* Symbol and name are used interchangeably (i.e. `is.name()` is identical to `is.symbol()`).
+I prefer symbol because "name" has other common meanings (e.g. the name of a variable).

 ### Constants
 \index{constants}